mutablestate/preview/README.md

 A pre-launch starter app written in Elixir Language on Phoenix Web Framework with the Bourbon family.

-It simply collects email addresses of interested visitors and sends them a welcome message.
+Use as a placeholder to market an upcoming site and gauge interest.

-An admin is able to login and view stored emails.
+It simply collects email addresses, sends an email welcome message and allows an admin user to login and view signed up emails.

 ## Setup